 - Training doesn’t stop at puppy classes.
 Get your adolescent dog enrolled in basic obedience and then continue his education with advanced obedience, trick training or other obedience-based activities such as Rally-obedience or Canine Musical Freestyle.

 - Consult with your vet on when it’s a good time to start any doggy sports or take your dog along for jogging.
 An adolescent dog’s bones and joints are still developing and their growth plates still have to close.
 Intense exercise on hard surfaces may have permanent negative effects.

 - Reward all those calm behaviors as they unfold and don’t forget to use all those life rewards that are in front of your nose!

 - Polish your adolescent dog’s recall.
 While when your dog was a puppy loads of praise and a gentle pats may have been enough, now is the time to get out those high-value treats to make yourself more interesting than any surrounding stimuli.

 - Ensure you meet your teenager dog’s exercise needs.
 Twice-a-day walks of at least 20 minutes each may be necessary.
 Fun games and outdoor activities will hep your dog’s body and mind healthy and happy.

 - Provide plenty of chew toys to keep those jaws busy.
 Make it a habit of rotating them so that your dog gains a renewed interest in them when not seeing them for some time.

-- Keep your dog’s brain mentally stimulated with challenging puzzles and interactive toys.
+- Keep your dog’s brain mentally stimulated with challenging puzzles, brain games for dogs and interactive toys.